The Classification of Compounds in Chemistry

 Covalent compounds examples

-Define of Mixture:- When two or more elements or compounds mixup physically without any fixed ratio, they from is mixture.
+Define Mixture:- When two or more elements or compounds mix up physically without any fixed ratio, they form is mixture.

 Type of Mixture